 Image Source: AdEspresso

 YouTube and Their Influencers

-Shifting from the “old media” to the “new media”, we have YouTube trying to drum up interest in their new e-commerce integrations.
+Shifting from the “old media” to the “new media,” another good campaign is highlighted through YouTube trying to drum up interest in their new e-commerce integrations.
 So what did they do?
 They used their own internal influencers and leveraged their top talent in the gadget and fashion world and essentially curated a celebration of unboxing and product demos, to show how you can now leverage the platform and e-commerce integrations for your product.